xabbu42/Master/arbeit.md

 So far, the situation seems pretty clear cut, and we have inputs as assumptions or as subformulas with negative polarity of formulas proven by the deduction theorem.
+This also matches the notion that $(⊃ :)_t$ rules introduce the arguments of Skolem functions used in the LP realization.
 Unfortunately the deductions as constructed in the deduction theorem sometimes use existing formulas with swapped polarities.
 That is, in a deduction constructed by the deduction theorem, subformulas can occur with negative polarity which only occurred with positive polarity in the original deduction.
 Moreover formulas can be necessary to derive the final formula without occurring in that formula.
-So there is no guarantee that all necessary inputs actually occur in the final formula or that a formula occurring in negative position somewhere in the proof is an input.
+So there is no guarantee that all necessary inputs actually occur in the final formula or that a formula occurring with negative polarity somewhere in the proof is an input.

 So we have no clear definition of inputs in the original definition of LP matching the definition of inputs in G3lp, and therefore also